Access road to Idaho Peak closed due to slide - Trail Daily Times

 Accessing Idaho Peak this summer near Sandon just got a lot more difficult.

-Sandon resident Hal Wright said a slide occurred 1.5 kilometres up Idaho Forest Service Road (FSR) earlier this month during heavy rainfall.
+Sandon resident Hal Wright said a slide occurred 1.5 kilometres up Idaho Forest Service Road this month during heavy rainfall.

 Wright said damage to the road is significant.

-Ministry of Forests, Lands and Natural Resources (FLNR) recently surveyed the slide damage from a helicopter and have said the road could be closed for up to two years, according to Wright.
+Ministry of Forests, Lands and Natural Resources recently surveyed the slide damage from a helicopter and said the road could be closed for up to two years, according to Wright.

 Wright said absolutely nothing stood in the path of the slide.